 If you’re not sure if you’re an employee, check your employment status.

-Your redundancy is unfair if you’re chosen at least partly because you:
+Your redundancy is automatically unfair if your employer chooses you because you:

-- asked for one of your rights at work - for example asking for minimum wage, holiday or maternity leave
+- used your employment rights - for example asking to be paid the National Minimum Wage, or to take the legal minimum holiday or maternity leave

-- took action about health and safety - for example making a complaint
+- took action about a health and safety issue - for example making a complaint

-- are a whistleblower - you’ve reported your employer for doing something illegal
+- are a whistleblower - this means you’ve reported your employer for doing something illegal

 - work part-time or are on a fixed-term contract